Daniel Kupsin: Max Telecom

-In 2007, the first company in Europe to create a mobile network of the fourth generation.
-Operator's network covers about 70% of the Bulgarian population and offers a complete package of mobile Internet services.
+In 2007, Max Telecom was the first company in Europe to create a mobile network of the fourth generation.
+The network covers about 70% of the Bulgarian population and offers a complete package of mobile Internet services.

 Following the acquisition in 2013, Max Telecom acquired a license to communicate in standard LTE.
 In May 2014 the company began to operate the network in major cities in Bulgaria.
-In May LTE network was officially open to the public in six cities, covering 20% of the population.
+In May, the LTE network was officially open to the public in six cities, covering 20% of the population.

 Former employees of Max Telecom have been waiting for money for 6 months.
 Nearly 200 employees are waiting for money, and the accumulated debts are at least BGN 3,000 per person.

 About 20,000 customers who signed contracts with Max Telecom also suffered.
 Although the mobile service has not been stopped yet, all the operator's stores are already closed.

 Corona Resort and Casino

-In 2019, Daniil Kupsin, in partnership with Vin Group Corporation, participates in the Corona Resort & Casino project with an investment attraction of more than $2 billion.
+In 2019, Kupsin, in partnership with Vin Group Corporation, participated in the Corona Resort & Casino project with an investment attraction of more than $2 billion.
 Together, they created hotels in Vietnam and several four- and five-star hotels, including Radisson Blue and Phu Quoc.

-Recognition
+Awards and recognition

-In 2007, Kupsin was awarded "Media Manager of Russia".
+In 2007, Kupsin was named "Media Manager of Russia".

-In 2008 Kupsin entered the section "Media Business" in the "Top 1000 Russian Managers" organized by the Publishing house "Kommersant" and the Russian Managers Association.
-In 2012, Kupsin together with Yegor Altman and Dmitry Solopov became the hero of the book "Hooligans in business: a success story of Business FM" (Author - Yuri Voskresensky).
+In 2008 Kupsin entered the section "Media Business" in the "Top 1000 Russian Managers" organized by the publishing house Kommersant and the Russian Managers Association.

-The book, published at "Alpina Publisher", became the first Russian business case for creating media business in Russia - radio station Business FM.
-In 2013, the book was nominated for headings Book Award - an annual award in the case of literary and book online business.
+In 2012, Kupsin, Yegor Altman, and Dmitry Solopov, were the focus of the book Hooligans in business: a success story of Business FM by Yuri Voskresensky.
+The book, published by Alpina Publisher, became the first Russian business case for creating media business in Russia, regarding the radio station Business FM.
+In 2013, the book was nominated for the annual Headings Book Award.

 Family

-Kupsin is married with four children from Sofia Kupsin.
-The six of them share a family home in London.
+Kupsin is married with four children.